d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

-The core idea behind the Transformer model is the *attention mechanism*, an innovation that was originally envisioned as an enhancement for encoder-decoder RNNs applied to sequence-to-sequence applications, like machine translations :cite:`Bahdanau.Cho.Bengio.2014`.
+The core idea behind the Transformer model is the *attention mechanism*, an innovation that was originally envisioned as an enhancement for encoder--decoder RNNs applied to sequence-to-sequence applications, like machine translations :cite:`Bahdanau.Cho.Bengio.2014`.
 You might recall that in the first sequence-to-sequence models for machine translation :cite:`Sutskever.Vinyals.Le.2014`,